hoko/hoko-docs/_posts/2015-03-02-quickstart-ios.md

 ## Add a URL Scheme to your App

+Next, we need to define your app’s custom URL type, if you don’t have one already. **Open your Xcode project settings and under the "Info" tab expand the "URL Types" section.** You can skip this step if you already configured a URL type.

+If this section is empty, click in the "+" icon to add a new URL type.
+Let's say that we want to open the app via *"hoko://"*.
+Hence we need to enter *"hoko"* in *URL Schemes*.

-Next, we need to define our custom URL type.
-Remember, we want to open the app via **"hoko://"**, so that will be our URL scheme.
-We also need to assign an unique identifier to the scheme.
-Apple recommends that you use reverse DNS notation to ensure that there are no name collisions on the platform, so we’ll use **"com.hoko.app"** for this example.
+We also should assign a unique *Identifier* to this URL type.
+Apple recommends that you use reverse DNS notation to ensure that there are no name collisions between types.
+In this example we are going to use "com.hoko.app".

+Take note of your URL Scheme because we will ask you for it, when you are creating an app through the dashboard, e.g. "hoko".

 ![URL Scheme](/assets/images/ios_url_schemes.png)